-This Chapter explains the protections and legal rights available to prisoners with disabilities.
-As a prisoner with one or more disabilities-whether physical, cognitive, or both-you have legal rights based in the U.S. Constitution, federal civil rights laws, and some state laws.
+This Chapter explains the protections and legal rights available to incarcerated people with disabilities.
+As an incarcerated person with one or more disabilities-whether physical, cognitive, or both-you have legal rights based in the U.S. Constitution, federal civil rights laws, and some state laws.
 These laws forbid discrimination against you because of your disability.

-Part A of this Chapter summarizes the laws protecting prisoners with disabilities.
+Part A of this Chapter summarizes the laws protecting incarcerated people with disabilities.
 Part B of this Chapter explains the two major federal laws against disability discrimination: (1) Section 504 of the Rehabilitation Act of 1973 ("Section 504")1 and (2) Title II of the Americans with Disabilities Act ("ADA," "Title II," or "ADA Title II").2 Part B of this Chapter also explains what you need to prove in a legal claim under the ADA.3 Your rights are mostly the same under Section 504 and Title II,4 so you should consult both statutes and consider seeking relief under both.5 Part C of this Chapter explains how to enforce your rights under both Section 504 and Title II.
 It explains what a court can and cannot order, taking into account some restrictions that have developed over the last decade.

 If, because you have a disability, you either (1) are not receiving the services you need, or (2) are being discriminated against, you may have a constitutional claim (in addition to Section 504 and Title II claims).
-For example, the way prison officials treat disabled prisoners-particularly in denying them medical care-can violate the Eighth Amendment's prohibition against "cruel and unusual punishment."
-As a prisoner with disabilities, you also have important constitutional rights to medical care.
+For example, the way prison officials treat incarcerated people with disabilities-particularly in denying them medical care-can violate the Eighth Amendment's prohibition against "cruel and unusual punishment."
+As an incarcerated person with disabilities, you also have important constitutional rights to medical care.
 This Chapter does not talk about your constitutional rights.
-To learn more about your constitutional rights, including your right to adequate medical care, you should read Chapter 23 of the JLM, "Your Right to Adequate Medical Care," Chapter 26 of the JLM, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, and MRSA in Prison," and Chapter 29 of the JLM, "Special Issues for Prisoners with Mental Illness."
-Other chapters especially useful for all prisoners include Chapter 4 of the JLM, "How to Find a Lawyer," Chapter 14 of the JLM, "The Prison
+To